sherryrich/bandersnatch/README.md

 * In the GitHub repository go to the Settings tab.
 * Next from the source section drop-down select Master Branch.
 * Once master branch is selected the page provides the link to the completed website.
 This can take a minute to activate and show live.

+## Deployment to Heroku
+* Create a new app in Heroku.
+* Select "New" and "Create new app".
+* Name the new app and click "Create new app".
+* Click on the "Settings" tab at the top of the page.
+* Open the "Reveal Config Vars" section and input the following information - KEY: PORT, VALUE: 8000.
+Nothing else is needed here for this project
+* Under the Config Vars section in "Settings" select "BuildPack" and select Python and Nodejs, Make sure they are in this order.
+* In "Deployment Method" click on "GitHub" to connect them.
+* Select "connect".
+* Enable Automatic Deploys" or "Deploy Branch".
+* Heroku will now deploy the site
+* NOTE: Heroku changed deploments procedure from the Heroku dashboard so subsuqnetl depoloments were completed by myself via the terminal.
+[See here for steps.](https://github.com/sherryrich/bandersnatch/blob/main/docs/heroku_deployment.PNG)

 ### Making a Local Clone